sts10/docs/src/security/pidgin-google-and-otr.md

 ## Using Pidgin with a Google Account, and Setting Up OTR

+Note that I would no longer advise using any the tools described here.
+Just use Signal!

+That said, I wrote out these instructions at some point so I'll leave them here for now.

+## Pidgin

 Pidgin comes installed with Ubuntu 16.04.
 To add my existing Google Account, I followed the steps outlined in [this Stack Overflow answer](https://stackoverflow.com/questions/28681341/how-to-add-google-talk-hangouts-to-pidgin-chat-client/33898893#33898893).

 To summarize: